-Antonio Paris is the Chief Scientist at the Center for Planetary Science, an Assistant Professor of Astronomy at St. Petersburg College, FL and a graduate of the NASA Mars Education Program at the Mars Space Flight Center, Arizona State University.
+Antonio Paris is the Chief Scientist at the Center for Planetary Science, an Assistant Professor of Astronomy and Astrophysics at St. Petersburg College, FL and a graduate of the NASA Mars Education Program at the Mars Space Flight Center, Arizona State University.
 He is the author of three books: Mars: Your Personal 3D Journey to the Red Planet

 ; Space Science